arj-mat/lua-defs/README.md

 The custom type declaration will be available on the global envoriment only.

 It can only contains alphanumeric characters and underlines on it's name.

+## Change notes
+**1.0.2**:
+- \[NEW] Added the class "indexOverload" declaration.
+Documented above.
+- \[NEW] Added the class flag "onlyExtendsFromItself" for disabling multiple class inheritance.
+Documented above.
+- \[BUG FIX] Class constructor is now called after the definition of the instance's metatable.
+Problem: it was impossible to reach properties or methods on the prototype inside of the constructor function.